 When you know how you'll spend your time each day and how many hours you'll work, you can plan your budget and goals.
 It can help you to take your dreams from seeming impossible to being part of your future.

 34. When it's about your money, do your own research

 Others advice can be beneficial in many situations.
 There are a lot of financial experts who can guide you in the right direction with your money.

 However, even if people mean well, you are the one who is most affected by your financial future.

 You should never take anyone's word for it about what to do with your finances.
 Instead, research and get all of your questions answered before making an investment or spending on something important.

 Apply these important life lessons to your finances!

 As you can see, some of life’s most important lessons can also be applied to your finances.
-You simply have to look at the principle in each lesson, and you’ll see how they can help you become better with your money.
+You simply have to look at the principle in each lesson, and you’ll see how they can help you become better with your money and your goals.